chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 ![Chess_Castle_Setup.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_castle_setup.png)

-Because there are no pieces in between the king and rooks and because the king and rooks have not moved in this game, they are allowed to do a one time “castle” move where the king and the rook both move.
+Because there are no pieces in between the king and rooks and because the king and rooks have not moved in this game, they are allowed to do a one time "castle" move where the king and the rook both move.
 The king moves two spaces towards the rook and then the rook goes to the square the king skipped over!

 King side castle